awsdocs/aws-doc-sdk-examples/javav2/example_code/glacier/Readme.md

 # Amazon Glacier Java code examples

-This README discusses how to run and test the Java code examples for Amazon Glacier.
+This README discusses how to run and test the Java code examples for Amazon Simple Storage Service Glacier (Amazon S3 Glacier).

 ## Running the Amazon Glacier Java files